AsadK47/CV/README.md

 - 2:1
 - Additional modules in Auditing, Law and Statistics
 - Head of Staffing for Emmanuel College May Ball 2013
-- Awarded £1,000 for acheiving one of the highest in 1st year
+- Awarded £1,000 in 1st year for achieving a score in the 95th percentile

 #### Harris Academy Merton, London (Sep '05 - Aug '12)